nishchay-naresh/dsa/src/main/java/com/nishchay/ds/linklist/_linkedlist.md

   create a singly linked list from an array int[]
 * Length of Linked List - Counts the number of nodes in linked list
 * Print Linked List - Traversal of a linked list or print a given linked list
-* Search in a Linked List
+* Search in a Linked List - search a node(based on key)
 * Linked List Insertion - insert in a given linked list
 - beginning(before the head),
 - end(after the tail) and